peter88213/PyWriter/docs/doctypes.md

 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
 -   Paragraphs starting with `> ` are formatted as quotations.
--   Paragraphs starting with list strokes (`- `) are formatted as lists.
 -   Scenes marked "attach to previous scene" in yWriter appear like continuous paragraphs.